 The School receives awards and financial assistance through federal, state, local and private agencies.
 The expenditure of funds received under these programs generally requires compliance with terms and conditions specified in the grant agreements and is subject to audit by the grantor agencies.
 Any disallowed claims resulting from such audits could become a liability of the General Purpose School Fund or Federal and State Grants Fund.
 However, in the opinion of management, any such disallowed claims will not have a material adverse effect on the overall financial position of the School, and accordingly, no provision has been made within the financial statements.

 K. SUBSEQUENT EVENT

-KIPP Nashville opened a second charter School, KIPP Nashville Collegiate Middle School, effective for the 2013 - 2014 school year.
+KIPP Nashville opened a third charter school, KIPP Nashville Collegiate High School, effective for the 2014 - 2015 school year.
+The High School shares its building with KIPP Academy Nashville.